Cherry Eye in Dogs: What It Looks Like and How It’s Treated

 If left untreated, cherry eye can lead to chronic irritation, inflammation, and recurring infections.
 The exposed nictitating membrane becomes vulnerable to environmental irritants, and the tear gland may lose its ability to produce tears, causing dry eye.

-Can a dog live comfortably with cherry eye?
+Can a dog live comfortably with this eye condition?

 While some dogs may seem unaffected at first, cherry eye often causes discomfort, itchiness, and eye dryness over time.
 Dogs might paw at their eyes or rub against furniture, leading to further damage.
 Quality of life may decline without proper care.

-Can a dog live comfortably with cherry eye?
+Can a dog live comfortably with this eye condition?

 While some dogs may seem unaffected at first, cherry eye often causes discomfort, itchiness, and eye dryness over time.
 Dogs might paw at their eyes or rub against furniture, leading to further damage.
 Quality of life may decline without proper care.

 Generally, cherry eye is not painful for dogs.
 However, it does cause significant discomfort, irritation, and dryness.
-When it’s left untreated, it can result in painful complications.
+It does cause painful complications when it’s left untreated.

 Generally, cherry eye is not painful for dogs.
 However, it does cause significant discomfort, irritation, and dryness.
-When it’s left untreated, it can result in painful complications.
+It does cause painful complications when it’s left untreated.

 Share